curl/everything-curl/curl-releases.md

 As of a few years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
-On a Wednesday, and then again a Wednesday eight weeks later and so it continues.
+We release on a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.

 For every release we tag the source code in the repository with "curl-release version" and we update the [changelog](https://curl.haxx.se/changes.html).

-We have done more than 150 curl release so far, and for the ones made since the late 1999 there are lots of release stats available in our [curl release log](https://curl.haxx.se/docs/releases.html).
+We have done more than 150 curl release so far, and for the ones made since late 1999 there are lots of release stats available in our [curl release log](https://curl.haxx.se/docs/releases.html).

 ## Daily snapshots